ekimz/roadtrip/README.md

 "Warning                         : End of processing at large atom (LargeFileSupport not enabled)"
 ```

-After some snooping, found that adding -api largefilesupport=1 will enable LargeFileSupport, so adding that solved the date issue:
+After some snooping, found that files that are over 5GB in size received this warning and required some help.
+Adding -api largefilesupport=1 will enable LargeFileSupport helped solve the date issue:

 ```
 exiftool -api largefilesupport=1 '-FileModifyDate<CreationDate' FILEorDIR